Rotendahl/rotendahl.github.io/_posts/projects/2017-07-03-Processing-Games.md

 };
 {% endhighlight %}

-A programmer armed with the documentation, can start building games and not focus on the framework from the start.
+A programmer armed with the documentation, can start building games at once and not focus on lengthy  the framework from the .

 The downside of processing is that it's mainly made for education purposes and interactive art.
 This gave the following problems:

-*  The handling of touch events is not handled in a nice manner, Processing has only has a notion of mouse clicks and can't handle multitouch.
-I solved this using a dirty hack where the position of the mouse and not the clicks is used, and each frame the postions is reset so a change in position indicates a click.
-This is the reason that the games does not work perfectly on desktop browsers.
+*  The handling of touch events is not handled in a nice manner, Processing only has a notion of mouse clicks and can't handle multitouch.
+I solved this using a dirty hack where the position of the mouse and not the clicks is used, and each frame the positions is reset so a change in position indicates a click.
+This is the reason the games does not work perfectly on desktop browsers.

 * It's hard to get it to work in a responsive manner.

 * It's was originally implemented in java and you can tell it's a port and not web first.
-The main problem is the development process a bug is not reported in any useful way which makes it a pain to debug.
+The main problem is the development process, a bug is not reported in any useful way which makes it a pain to debug.

 * It's Hard to interact with the DOM.

-A way to get around some of these problems is to use this excellent[extension] (https://github.com/GildasP/jProcessingJS) which makes it responsive and mobile friendly.
+A way to get around some of these problems is to use this excellent [extension](https://github.com/GildasP/jProcessingJS) which makes it responsive and mobile friendly.

-Since I built my project the javascript version processing has gotten its successor [p5](https://p5js.org) which solves these problems.
 {: .notice}
+Update :
+Since I built my project the javascript version of processing has gotten a successor [p5](https://p5js.org) which solves these problems.

 ## The structure of a game